Converting videos to HLS and MPEG-DASH with Rust

 Testing the streaming setup

-To test your streaming setup:
+To test your streaming solution:

 -

 fn main() -> Result<()> { init_ffmpeg()?; convert_to_hls("input.mp4", "./output/hls")?; convert_to_mpeg_dash("input.mp4", "./output/dash")?; println!("Conversion complete.
-Starting server..."); // Start the server Ok(()) }
+Starting server..."); // Optionally, start the streaming server here or in a separate process Ok(()) }

 -

-Start your streaming server:
+Run your streaming server:

 cargo run